Locally advertised opportunities

-Drivers (Alzheimer’s Society): Volunteer drivers are essential to ensuring people affected by dementia are able to attend the Society’s services, including singing for the brain, memory cafés and our day centres.
-By becoming a volunteer driver you could help to ensure people with dementia are able to access services and most importantly enjoy travelling to them.
+Drivers: Volunteer drivers are essential to ensuring people affected by dementia are able to attend the services provided by the local branch of a dementia charity — these include singing for the brain, memory cafés and day centres.
+By becoming a driver you will help to ensure people with dementia are able to access these services and, most importantly, enjoy travelling to them.

-Support at Home Services (British Red Cross): You will visit service users at their own homes and keep them company for a few hours at a time.
+Support at Home Volunteer: You will visit local service users of this national medical charity at their own homes and keep them company for a few hours at a time.
 You may help with practical tasks such as shopping, collecting prescriptions, or accompanying the service user to appointments.
 You will need to commit to a minimum of three hours per week or up to one day per week.

-Enter and View Volunteer (The Care Forum): Shape and improve your local health and social care by going into services like hospitals, care homes and GP surgeries and finding out what people think about the care they receive.
-Help Healthwatch South Gloucestershire to bring about real and positive change to the services we all use and need.
+Enter and View Volunteer: Shape and improve local health and social care by going into services like hospitals, care homes and GP surgeries and finding out what people think about the care they receive.
+Help this organisation, a voice for children, young people and adults in health and social care, to bring about real and positive change to the services we all use and need.

-Healthwatch Champion (The Care Forum): Help improve local healthcare for local people, become a Healthwatch Champion for your community, healthcare or faith group.
-Ask people in your group to tell you their views and experiences of using local healthcare services, like hospitals, GP surgeries, care homes and dentists and share these views with Healthwatch South Gloucestershire, so it can take action to improve care based on what local people say they want and need.
+Healthcare Champion: Help improve local healthcare for local people by becoming a champion for your community, healthcare or faith group.
+Ask people in your group to tell you their views and experiences of using local healthcare services, like hospitals, GP surgeries, care homes and dentists and share these views so that action can be taken to improve care based on what local people say they want and need.

-Healthwatch Community Outreach Volunteer (The Care Forum): Do you have a passion for health and social care?
+Healthcare Community Outreach Volunteer: Do you have a passion for health and social care?
 Want to use your experience from your healthcare career to make a difference?
 Or gain skills to build a career in public health, nursing, social services and/or community engagement?
-Community Outreach volunteers hold information stands at local hospitals and GP surgeries, visit local community groups and attend big community events to find out what local people want and need from their local health care services.
+Community outreach volunteers hold information stands at local hospitals and GP surgeries, visit local community groups and attend big community events to find out what local people want and need from their local health care services.

-Healthwatch Representative (The Care Forum): As a Healthwatch representative you will actively participate in local healthcare meetings to ensure local people’s voices are heard and acted upon by policy and decision makers.
-Feed in the views and experiences of local people by telling the meeting what Healthwatch has been told by the public.
-Share your record with Healthwatch so it can stay up to date with developments in local healthcare.
+Healthcare Representative: As a representative of a regional independent voluntary and community organisation that acts as a voice for healthcare concerns, you will actively participate in local healthcare meetings to ensure local people’s voices are heard and acted upon by policy and decision makers.
+Feed in the views and experiences of local people by telling the meeting what the organisation has been told by the public.
+Share your record with the organisation so it can stay up to date with developments in local healthcare.

-Emotional Support volunteer (Self Injury Support): Self Injury Support helps girls and women in emotional distress.
-It seeks volunteers to provide non-judgemental, non-directional, emotional support on the phone to women affected by self harm/self injury.
+Helpline, Text and Email Volunteer: A Bristol-based support charity that helps girls and women in emotional distress with a focus on self-injury seeks volunteers to provide non-judgemental, non-directional, emotional support to women of all ages.
 Full training and support given.
-3 hours per week or fortnight.
+Three hours per week.

 News & information